 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 If there is a lien on the vehicle and the title is being held by the lien holder, you must visit a license branch to complete a Request for Title - State Form 1014.
 The license branch will mail the request to the lien holder.
-Once the title has been received from your lien holder, the license branch will contact you and ask that you return to the license branch to complete your application for the Indiana title.
+Once the title has been received from your lienholder, the license branch will contact you and request that you return to the license branch to complete your application for the Indiana certificate of title.

-Any vehicle from another state that is being titled in Indiana, including vehicles owned by new Indiana residents and vehicles assigned to an Indiana resident on a manufacturer's Certificate of Origin, must receive a vehicle inspection.
-The inspection will confirm the Vehicle Identification Number (VIN).
-The inspection may be done at any Indiana license branch or BMV certified partner location at no charge or may be completed by a law enforcement officer who may charge up to five dollars ($5).
-The officer must complete a Physical Inspection of a Vehicle or Watercraft - State Form 39530 after completing a vehicle inspection.
+Vehicle Inspection Requirement: Any vehicle from another state that is being titled in Indiana, including vehicles owned by new Indiana residents and vehicles assigned to an Indiana resident on a manufacturer's certificate of origin, must have a vehicle inspection.
+The inspection will confirm the Vehicle Identification Number (VIN) of the vehicle.
+The inspection may be performed at any Indiana license branch or BMV certified full or partial service provider at no charge or may be performed by a law enforcement officer who may charge up to five dollars ($5.00).
+If the inspection is performed by a law enforcement officer, the officer must provide to you a completed Physical Inspection of a Vehicle or Watercraft - State Form 39530.

-When you purchase a vehicle in Indiana, you must pay a seven percent (7%) sales tax.
-If a vehicle is purchased from an Indiana dealership, the dealer will collect the sales tax.
-If a vehicle is purchased privately, the sales tax must be paid at a license branch when you title the vehicle.
-There is no sales tax collected on a vehicle received as a gift.
+When you purchase a vehicle in Indiana, you must pay a seven percent (7%) sales tax on the purchase price of the vehicle.
+If a vehicle is purchased from an Indiana dealership, the dealer will collect the sales tax and provide proof of the sales tax paid on an ST108 – Certificate of Gross Retail or Use Tax Paid – State Form 48842.
+If a vehicle is purchased privately, the sales tax must be paid at a license branch when you apply for the Indiana certificate of title.

-Indiana residents who purchased a vehicle from another state and paid sales tax in that state will receive credit toward the seven percent (7%) sales tax owed in Indiana.
-If you paid less than seven percent (7%) sales tax, you will pay the difference to Indiana.
-New Indiana residents transferring their vehicle titles to Indiana do not pay sales tax.
+Indiana residents who purchased a vehicle from a state other than Indiana, including non-Indiana dealers, will receive credit for the sales tax paid in that state.
+If you paid less than seven percent (7%) sales tax, you must pay the difference to Indiana at the time of the application for the Indiana certificate of title.